Duchy of Massa and Carrara: History

+In 1741 Maria Teresa Cybo-Malaspina, the last scion of the family, married Ercole Rinaldo d'Este, the only male heir of the Duchy of Modena and Reggio.
+Their only surviving child, Maria Beatrice d'Este, was thus the last descendant of both families, but, as a woman, she was not entitled to succeed under Salic law and was only permitted to take over the Duchy of Massa and Carrara thanks to the exemption wrested almost three centuries earlier by her indomitable and often reviled ancestor, Ricciarda Malaspina.

-In 1796 the Este were deprived of their possessions by the troops of Napoleon Bonaparte.
-The latter incorporated the territory into the Cispadane Republic, then making it flow into the Cisalpine Republic.
+In 1796 the Este were deprived of their possessions by the troops of Napoleon.
+The latter incorporated the territory into the Cispadane Republic, which later became the Cisalpine Republic.
 During this period the region was briefly disputed against Napoleon by the Austrians of the anti-French coalition (1799) and experienced a rapid succession of different administrative systems, more or less provisional.
 As a last administrative change, in 1806, the French emperor assigned the Duchy of Massa and Carrara to the Principality of Lucca and Piombino, governed by his older sister Elisa Bonaparte Baciocchi.
+In 1809 the honorary title of Duke of Massa di Carrara was granted by Napoleon to his former Minister of Police, Claude Ambroise Régnier.

-During the Napoleonic domination Maria Beatrice d'Este (then ruler of the Duchy) was forced to take refuge in Vienna with the family of her husband, Ferdinand Karl, Archduke of Austria-Este, uncle of Emperor Francis II, from whom she governed her duchy in exile.
-With the fall of the Napoleonic regime, the Congress of Vienna again assigned to Maria Beatrice the ancestor duchy that had been stolen from her.
-After the Restoration and the end of the independence of various local entities such as the Marquisate of Fosdinovo, the Duchy of Massa and Carrara included, in addition to the traditional territories, numerous others territories in Tuscany.
+During the Napoleonic domination Maria Beatrice d'Este (who had succeeded her mother in 1790) was forced to take refuge in Vienna with the family of her husband, Ferdinand Karl, Archduke of Austria-Este, uncle of Emperor Francis II, and pretender to the ducal throne of Modena and Reggio.
+With the fall of the Napoleonic regime, the Congress of Vienna again assigned to Maria Beatrice the ancestral duchy of which she had been dispossessed.
+The imperial fiefs in Lunigiana (starting with the Marquisate of Fosdinovo), which were not re-established, were also bestowed upon her, but she handed them over almost immediately to her son and heir Francis IV of Austria Este, who had bee appointed Duke of Modena and Reggio.

-In 1829, on the death of Maria Beatrice, the duchy of Massa and the principality of Carrara were annexed to the duchy of Modena and Reggio, led by her son Francis IV.
-In 1860, with the deposition, the previous year, of Francis V, the duchy of Modena and Reggio (also including the territories of Massa and Carrara) was annexed to the Kingdom of Sardinia, of which it constituted the province of Massa and Carrara.
+In 1829, on the death of Maria Beatrice, the Duchy of Massa and the Principality of Carrara were annexed by her son and heir to the Duchy of Modena and Reggio.
+In 1860, with the deposition, the previous year, of Francis V, the Duchy of Modena and Reggio (also including the territories of Massa and Carrara) was annexed to the Kingdom of Sardinia, of which it constituted the Province of Massa-Carrara.